-We are a leading provider of digitalized enterprise auto services and auto eInsurance in China.
-We generate our revenue from auto service business, auto eInsurance business and technology service business.
+SunCar is a leading provider of digitalized enterprise automotive after-sales services and online auto insurance intermediary in China.
+SunCar generates its revenue from automotive after-sales service business, insurance intermediation business and technology service business.

-We operate our auto services business through offering customized service solutions to our enterprise clients (its "auto service partners"), who are major banks, insurance companies and other enterprises who have end customers demanding automotive services.
-The auto service includes regular maintenance as well as reserved services.
-Those services are ultimately provided to end-customers of our enterprise clients by auto service providers we engage through our online platform.
+SunCar operates its automotive after-sales services business through offering customized service solutions to its after-sales partners (its "enterprise clients"), who are major banks, insurance companies and other enterprises who have end customers demanding automotive services.
+The after-sales service includes regular maintenance as well as reserved services.
+Those services are ultimately provided to end-customers of our enterprise clients by after-sales service providers SunCar engages through our online platform.

-For auto eInsurance business, we facilitate the sales of automobile insurance products underwritten by major insurance companies in China.
-We receive commissions from these insurance companies, typically a percentage of the premium paid by insurance purchasers.
-We implement, automates and streamlines the insurance purchasing process on our proprietary, fully online digital apps, integrating full spectrum products from leading insurers in China.
+For insurance intermediation business, SunCar facilitates the sales of automobile insurance products underwritten by major insurance companies in China.
+SunCar receives commissions from these insurance companies, typically a percentage of the premium paid by insurance purchasers.
+SunCar implements, automates and streamlines the insurance purchasing process on its proprietary, fully online digital apps, integrating full spectrum products from leading insurers in China.

-We operate our technology service business by providing technical software and consulting related to automobile services and insurance.
-We have built modular online management tools such as customer relationship management (CRM), order management, finance management and visual analysis systems, based on its proprietary hybrid cloud platform.
-All of our auto service providers and insurance sales partners use all or some of these online tools to manage their daily work, allowing the opportunity to monetize these online softwares we built.
+SunCar operates its technology service business by providing technical software and consulting related to automobile services and insurance.
+SunCar has built modular online management tools such as customer relationship management (CRM), order management, finance management and visual analysis systems, based on its proprietary hybrid cloud platform.
+All of its automotive after-sales service providers and insurance sales partners use all or some of these online tools to manage their daily work, allowing the opportunity to monetize these online software SunCar built.